Developer-Autodesk/forge.learning/docs/environment/setup/netcore_2legged.md

 }
 ```

-Finally, create a **Controllers** folder, which will later host the WebAPI Controllers.
+Finally, create a **Controllers** folder and in there we will define our WebAPI Controllers later.

-Project is ready!
+So much for setting up our project!

 Next: [Authenticate](oauth/2legged/)